 having got into fights and theft before I could rest.

-I waived them off, tired of having to smile back at them
+I waved them off, tired to smile back at every them

-and listening to murmurs and pleas from elders,
+listening to murmurs and pleas from elderly folks

 they having crowded so close to look at me,